wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-limits-quotas-capacity.md

 Maximum number of indexers|3
 Maximum number of Indexer data sources|3
-Maximum number of indexed documents per indexer invocation|10,000
+Maximum number of indexed documents per indexer invocation|10,000 Maximum Indexer running time|3 minutes

 Notice that there are no quotas or maximum limits associated with queries.
 Queries-per-second (QPS) are variable, depending on available bandwidth and competition for system resources.
 The Azure compute and storage resources backing your shared service are shared by multiple subscribers, so QPS for your solution will vary depending on how many other workloads are running at the same time.

 ## Maximum limits for a standard (dedicated) Search service

 Under the Standard pricing tier, a dedicated Search service stores only your data, and runs only your workloads.
 Unlike the shared service, the resource allocation for a dedicated Search service is adjustable, scaling to whatever level you need.
 You can independently set the resource levels for partitions (to scale up storage) and replicas (to provide high availability and scale up QPS and indexing performance).
-See [Manage your search solution](search-manage.md) for insights into different resource configurations.
+See [Manage your search solution](/documentation/articles/search-manage) for insights into different resource configurations.

 The following table is a list of upper limits, but you should review the matrix chart further on to understand capacity in terms of allowable [combinations of partitions and replicas](#chart).